aryalaashish121/android_application/README.md

 1.2	Objectives
 Some of the main objective regarding to project are:
-•	To design a user friendly online shopping platform.
+1. To design a user friendly online shopping platform.
-•	To develop a general purpose e-commerce where products can be bought from the comfort of home through internet.
+2. To develop a general purpose e-commerce where products can be bought from the comfort of home through internet.
-•	To test the application where that fulfills all the necessities and listed requirements.
+3.To test the application where that fulfills all the necessities and listed requirements.
-•	To document the final report of process which provides easiness during project updates.
+4.To document the final report of process which provides easiness during project updates.
-•	To improve the efficiency of the application developed.
+5.To improve the efficiency of the application developed.
-•	To provide access to up-to date products available in the market.
+6. To provide access to up-to date products available in the market.

 2. Main Features
 •	Able to view the catalog and choose the product customer interest.